 January is the coldest month of the year in Morocco.
 However compared to much of the rest of the Northern Hemisphere, Morocco’s weather in January is downright balmy.
-If your home is buried in snow and ice this time of year, a Moroccan vacation may be a much needed welcome.
+If your home is buried in snow and ice this time of year, visiting Morocco in January may be a much-needed welcome.

 So if you’ve been dreaming about a Moroccan vacation, January might just be the perfect time of year for your great escape!